 After reading through some of those pieces, write something better!
 You can see what they’ve done well and what basic information you should cover.
 But what do those resources miss?
 Now is your chance to include that information, go more into detail, and as a result become the new authoritative resource.

-Pros & Cons of Different Content
+Pros and Cons of Different Content

 So what content should you be creating to share in the first place?
 That looks different for every business, so you really need to pick and choose based on the resources you have and your audience.